Navaneethan-Datascience/Ecommerce_Data_pipeline/README.md

 - Land raw e-commerce orders data into a `data_lake/raw` zone.
 - Clean and transform the data into the `data_lake/processed` zone.
 - Aggregate and model data into curated tables in `data_lake/curated`.
-- Load curated data into a warehouse (`warehouse.db`) that can be queried by BI tools or downstream applications.[web:5][web:9][web:10]
+- Load curated data into a warehouse (`warehouse.db`) that can be queried by BI tools or downstream applications.

-Although this implementation runs locally with Python scripts and a SQLite warehouse, the structure mirrors real-world Azure services such as Azure Data Lake Storage, Azure Data Factory, and Azure Synapse/Databricks.[web:3][web:5][web:9]
+Although this implementation runs locally with Python scripts and a SQLite warehouse, the structure mirrors real-world Azure services such as Azure Data Lake Storage, Azure Data Factory, and Azure Synapse/Databricks.

 ---